HDFGroup/hdf5/CONTRIBUTING.md

   * [ ] Does the new feature require a change to an existing API?
 See "API Compatibility Macros" document (https://portal.hdfgroup.org/display/HDF5/API+Compatibility+Macros)
 * Documentation
   * [ ] Was the change described in the release_docs/RELEASE.txt file?
-  * [ ] Was MANIFEST updated if new files had been added to the source?
   * [ ] Was the new function documented in the corresponding public header file using [Doxygen](https://docs.hdfgroup.org/hdf5/develop/_r_m_t.html)?
   * [ ] Was new functionality documented for the HDF5 community (the level of documentation depends on the feature; ask us what would be appropriate)
 * Testing